Blog

 On the other hand, being EDI compliant means that a business’s EDI system meets specific requirements set by its trading partners.
 It also meets industry standards for data formatting, transmission protocols, and message structure.
 Compliance ensures that the data sent and received adheres to guidelines, such as the required formats and follows the EDI specifications required by each partner.
 What’s more, each trading partner may have unique requirements in terms of the structure of the EDI documents, data fields, error-checking mechanisms, and communication methods (e.g., VAN (Value-Added Network), AS2 (Applicability Statement 2), SFTP, (secure file transfer protocol) etc.).

-For instance, a retailer might require suppliers to use a specific version of the EDI 850 format (e.g. 4030, 5010), with particular data fields and validation checks, while another retailer might have different formatting and transmission requirements.
-A business that is EDI compliant ensures that it can meet these varied and often detailed specifications for each trading partner it works with, which is crucial for maintaining smooth operations and fostering good business relationships.
+For instance, a retailer might require suppliers to use a specific version of the EDI 850 purchase order format (e.g., 4030, 5010), with defined data fields, validation checks, and communication protocols.
+Another trading partner may have entirely different EDI format and transmission requirements.
+A business that is EDI compliant ensures its EDI system can meet these varied and often detailed trading partner requirements, enabling accurate data exchange and reducing the risk of manual processing errors.
+This level of flexibility is essential for supporting supply chain efficiency, maintaining reliable business operations, and fostering strong relationships with business partners.

 Key Features of an EDI Capable System